thiblahute/meson-website/Reference-manual.md

 Installs the entire given subdirectory and its contents from the source tree to the location specified by the keyword argument `install_dir`.
 Note that due to implementation issues this command deletes the entire target dir before copying the files, so you should never use `install_subdir` to install into two overlapping directories (such as `foo` and `foo/bar`) because if you do the behaviour is undefined.

-### is_subproject

-    bool is_subproject()

-Returns true if the current project is being built as a subproject of some other project and false otherwise.

 ### is_variable

     bool is_variable(varname)